-- 1. Does the operation train workers to perform their normal production tasks, including unloading, mixing, production and maintenance, with minimum risk to worker health and safety and in a manner that prevents unplanned cyanide releases? - 2.
-Are the training elements necessary for each job involving cyanide management identified in training materials? - 3.
-Do appropriately qualified personnel provide task training related to cyanide management activities? - 4.
-Are employees trained prior to working with cyanide? - 5.
-Is refresher training on cyanide management provided to ensure that employees continue to perform their jobs in a safe and environmentally protective manner? - 6.
-Does the operation evaluate the effectiveness of cyanide training by testing, observation or other means? - 7.
-Are records retained throughout an individual's employment documenting the training they receive?
-Do the records include the names of the employee and the trainer, the date of training, the topics covered, and if the employee demonstrated an understanding of the training materials? - Finding: Is the operation in full compliance, substantial compliance, or non-compliance with Code of Practice 5.8.2?
+- 1. Verify that the operation trains workers to perform their tasks, including unloading, mixing, production and maintenance, with minimum risk to worker health and safety and in a manner that prevents unplanned cyanide releases. - 2.
+Confirm that the training elements necessary for each job involving cyanide management is clearly identified in training materials. - 3.
+Confirm that appropriately qualified personnel provide task training related to cyanide management activities. - 4.
+Confirm that employees are trained prior to working with cyanide. - 5.
+Verify that refresher training on cyanide management is provided to ensure that employees continue to perform their jobs in a safe and environmentally protective manner.

+6. Verify that the operation evaluates the effectiveness of cyanide training by testing, observation or other means.

+7. Verify that records are retained throughout an individual's employment documenting the training they receive?
+Do the records include the names of the employee and the trainer, the date of training, the topics covered, and if the employee demonstrated an understanding of the training materials.

 Code of Practice 5.8.3: Train appropriate workers and personnel to respond to worker exposures and environmental releases of cyanide.
-(GGMC)

-- 1. Are all cyanide unloading, mixing, production and maintenance personnel trained in the procedures to be followed if cyanide is released? - 2.
-Are site cyanide response personnel, including unloading, mixing, production and maintenance workers, trained in decontamination and first aid procedures?
-Do they take part in routine drills to test and improve their response skills?

-- 3. Are Emergency Response Coordinators and members of the Emergency Response Team trained in the procedures included in the Emergency Response Plan regarding cyanide, including the use of necessary response equipment? - 4.
-Has the operation made off-site Emergency Responders, such as community members, local responders and medical providers, familiar with those elements of the Emergency Response Plan related to cyanide? - 5.
-Is refresher training for response to cyanide exposures and releases regularly conducted? - 6.
-Are simulated cyanide emergency drills periodically conducted for training purposes?
-Do they cover both worker exposures and environmental releases? - 7.
-Are cyanide emergency drills evaluated from a training perspective to determine if personnel have the knowledge and skills required for effective response?
-Are training procedures revised if deficiencies are identified? - 8.
-Are records retained documenting the cyanide training, including the names of the employee and the trainer, the date of training, the topics covered, and how the employee demonstrated an understanding of the training materials? - Finding: Is the operation in full compliance, substantial compliance, or non-compliance with Code of Practice 5.8.3?
+- 1. Verify that all cyanide unloading, mixing, production and maintenance personnel are trained in the procedures to be followed if cyanide is released. - 2.
+Confirm that site cyanide response personnel, including unloading, mixing, production and maintenance workers, are trained in decontamination and first aid procedures. - 3.
+Confirm that site cyanide response personnel, including unloading, mixing, production and maintenance workers, take part in routine drills to test and improve their response skills. - 4.
+Verify that Emergency Response Coordinators and members of the Emergency Response Team trained in the procedures included in the Emergency Response Plan regarding cyanide, including the use of necessary response equipment. - 5.
+Verify that the operation familiarises off-site Emergency Responders, such as community members, local responders and medical providers, with those elements of the ERP related to cyanide. - 6.
+Ensure that refresher training for response to cyanide exposures and releases regularly conducted. - 7.
+Verify that simulated cyanide emergency drills are periodically conducted for training purposes. - 8.
+Verify that simulated cyanide emergency drills cover both worker exposures and environmental releases. - 9.
+Confirm that cyanide emergency drills are evaluated from a training perspective to determine if personnel have the requisite knowledge and skills for effective response. - 10.
+Verify that training procedures are revised when deficiencies are identified.

+11. Verify that records retained documents the cyanide training, including the names of the employee and the trainer, the date of training, the topics covered, and assessment of the employee's demonstrated understanding of the training materials.

 5.9.
+DIALOGUE

-DIALOGUE: Engage in public consultation and disclosure.
+Principle: Engage in public consultation and disclosure.

 Code of Practice 5.9.1: Provide stakeholders the opportunity to communicate issues of concern.
-(GGMC/GGDMA/MOAF)